Home-Grown Name Matching Often Doesn’t Hit the Mark

 - etc.

-More complex phenomena include those that are:
+More complex phenomena include those that are specific to names of a certain ethnicity, for example:

-Hebrew: יחזקאל אלון vs. Ezekiel Alon.
+- יחזקאל אלון vs. Ezekiel Alon

 Why Home-Grown Solutions Don’t Work for Name Matching

-However, as illustrated by the examples above, the challenges of Name Matching require a team that has long and deep experience in the area.
+However, as illustrated by the examples above, the challenges of name matching require a team that has long and deep experience in the area.
 Here are some specific pitfalls:

-- Lack of expertise in Name Matching
+- Lack of expertise in name matching

 - Measuring accuracy objectively